drupal-code-builder/drupal-code-builder-drush/README.md

 The following commands are available:

-- `drush mb-list`: Lists all the hooks, services, and plugins that Drupal Code Builder has detected in your Drupal site's codebase.
+- `drush cb-list`: Lists all the hooks, services, and plugins that Drupal Code Builder has detected in your Drupal site's codebase.
-- `drush mb-download`: Updates the stored definitions of Drupal hooks, services and plugin types.
+- `drush cb-update`: Updates the stored definitions of Drupal hooks, services and plugin types.
-- `mb-build`: Generates code for a Drupal module.
-See the command help for more detail.
+- TODO: document remaining commands.

 ## A note on history